wesleylcf/sc1015-project/README.md

 The code is already roughly written in the follow order:

 1. Data cleaning and preparation
+2. Exploratory Data Analysis
-2. LSTM parameter tuning and model fitting
+3. LSTM parameter tuning and model fitting
-3. ARIMA parameter tuning and model fitting
+4. ARIMA parameter tuning and model fitting
-4. Trading algorithms(Long only, Short only, Long and Short)
+5. Trading algorithms(Long only, Short only, Long and Short)
-5. Conclusion
+6. Conclusion

 # Contributors